fuzzy-logic/urlcrawler/README.md

 ## Run Tests

 To take a closer look the tests are in ./test directory.
-Project source code in ./src Run the test by running the following command:
+Project source code is in ./src

+TO run the tests execute the following command:

 ```
 ./node_modules/mocha/bin/mocha